CurtisNewbie/peanut/README.md

 # peanut

-Command line too for managing to-dos
+Command line tool for managing to-dos.
+We all love to-dos right? :D. Lets write another one.